treyz1999-lgtm/CardGamePlus/docs/database.md

 ## Effect

-Stores every Effect attached to a Card.
+Stores every Effect attached to a persistent Card.

 ### Attributes